microsoftgraph/entra-powershell/module/EntraBeta/docs/Add-EntraBetaApplicationOwner.md

 ```

 ## DESCRIPTION
-The Add-EntraBetaApplicationOwner cmdlet adds an owner to an Azure Active Directory application.
+The Add-EntraBetaApplicationOwner cmdlet adds an owner to a Microsoft Entra ID application.

 ## EXAMPLES

-### Example 1: Add an owner to an application
+### Example 1: Add a user as an owner to an application
 ```
-PS C:\>Add-EntraBetaApplicationOwner -ObjectId 3ddd22e7-a150-4bb3-b100-e410dea1cb84 -RefObjectId c13dd34a-492b-4561-b171-40fcce2916c5
+PS C:\> $ApplicationId = (Get-AzureADApplication -Top 1).ObjectId PS C:\> $UserObjectId = (Get-AzureADUser -Top 1).ObjectId PS C:\> Add-EntraBetaApplicationOwner -ObjectId $ApplicationId -RefObjectId $UserObjectId
 ```

 This command adds an owner to an application.